 Ensure that staff members know the warning signs of fraud, and basic fraud prevention techniques.
 Customised training programs like those offered by the ABAC® Center of Excellence provide comprehensive learning for employees in the prevention of fraud, bribery and corruption.

-Statistics show that tips are the most common reporting method for corruption.
+Statistics show that tips are the most common reporting method for fraud.
 Encourage them by providing an anonymous reporting system (a telephone hotline or online portal) for employees, customers, and contractors.

 Regular communication is key.
 Make sure your staff knows fraud and corruption aren’t tolerated and will be punished.
 When fraud is uncovered, make sure to follow through with consequences for the perpetrator.